 Your Location: Hot Spots & Helpful Hints

 A second factor that some chiropractors fail to consider when placing their chiropractic office for sale is their location.
 The location of the chiropractic practice can not only have an impact on the transaction price, it can impact the general attractiveness of the business.
 For example, geographic “hot spots” shift periodically as certain cities or regions gain popularity.
-This is generally tied to the real estate or job markets in those cities.
-So, in 2018, some of the hottest markets are Seattle, San Francisco, Las Vegas, Denver, Dallas, Nashville, Orlando, Raleigh and New York City.
+This is generally tied to the real estate or job markets in those cities where we see hot market trends developing.
+In 2021, some of the hottest housing markets for millenials (who are your likely buyers) are in Idaho, Texas, Washington and other areas of the country.
 While you can’t change your location to be in a hot spot (and they are temporary anyway), if you are located near one of these cities, you can expect more potential prospects to be interested in your chiropractic office for sale.

 Beyond the latest trends, there are also some historically tough areas to sell a chiropractic practice.
 In general, these are cities or areas that are in decline or economically stagnant or where the net migration is negative (more people leaving the area than moving into it).